SahasGoli/EasyEnroll/README.md

 # This is an exercise in seeing how accessible I am able to make an automatic course enroller through both extensive documentation and simplistic code.
+USE AT YOUR OWN RISK!
+(The absolute safest way to game enrollment is to use a chrome extension that allows you to one click enroll in all classes.)

 ## Prerequisites
 **To correctly operate this program you will require both Python and Selenium, but I'll give links showing you how to install both of those here.**